I am my brother’s keeper: Wong

 Rewa Football Legends have started an initiative of helping former players of Fiji Football.

-Last night former footballers from across the country gathered at the Fiji Football Association hall to honor former players as well as fundraise for the Legends Club.
+Last night former footballers from across the country gathered at the Fiji Football Association hall to honour former players as well as fundraise for the Legends Club.

 Club President and former Fiji rep Onnie Wong says they formed the association to strengthen the bond between past players who have represented the district of Rewa as well as others who have represented the country.